 It just upends and disrupts things and keeps you constantly off-balance when all you want is to settle into a normal married-with-kids life.

 NINE: Invasion of Privacy

-I guess you get used to it after a while, but it’s still grating that we have to take something that’s supposed to be natural and beautiful (and private!) and turn it into a sordid technological nightmare with endless spectators.
+I guess you get used to it after a while, but it’s still grating that we have to take something that’s supposed to be natural and beautiful (and private!) and turn it into a sordid technological drama with endless spectators.
 I know intellectually that it’s a miracle, but Good God I wish we could be left alone to get on with it!